TinfFoil/learning_b4b/README.md

   * Quick and easy text and data processing
   * The right way to interact with real computing software
   * One gate to Python and deep learning
+  * The way to launch batch jobs in an HPC environment (e.g., usin slurm)

 ## Hands on Bash